microsoft/Dynamics365-Apps-Samples/sales/AddProductsBundle/README.md

 languages:
 - csharp
 products:
+- dynamics
+- dynamics-365
 - dynamics-sales
 page_type: sample
+level:
-level: beginner
+- beginner
+- intermediate
+- advanced
+role: developer
-description: "Sample that shows how to add products to a bundle in Dynamics 365 for Sales.
-[SOAP]"
+description: "Sample that shows how to add products to a bundle in Dynamics 365 Sales."
 ---

 # Sample: Add products to a bundle